Brion Tomb; architect Carlo Scarpa

 CONTENT BASIS

 Many of the larger projects our firm participates on to provide specifications are contracted through collaborative methods, with co-located staff, integral constructability reviews, cost assessment throughout design, with mutual risk and reward driving to the project's success.
-Our Construction Manager-as-General Contractor (CM/GC) experience includes: Providence Park/ Timbers Stadium Expansion (for Allied Works Architecture, with Turner as CM/GC)
+Our Construction Manager-as-General Contractor (CM/GC) includes: - Providence Park/ Timbers Stadium Expansion (for Allied Works Architecture, with Turner as CM/GC)

 PRODUCT &